 The genetic makeup of an individual can make someone more susceptible to ADHD.
 Research has shown that ADHD / ADD can run in families.

 It is thought that a mother who smokes, drinks or takes drugs during pregnancy may increase the risk of her child developing ADHD.
 There have also been studies showing a link between ADHD development and exposure to lead.
 Both of these factors impact on the way the brain develops as an embryo and in infancy.
-There are also thoughts that early childhood trauma, such as a chaotic family life, neglect or abuse can impact on the way a child’s brain develops and this can increase the likelihood of ADHD developing.
+There are also thoughts that early childhood trauma, such as a chaotic family life, neglect or abuse can impact on the way a child’s brain develops and this can increase the likelihood of developing ADHD.

 There is a growing body of evidence that microbiota /microbiome, the bacteria that we all have in our guts plays an important role in mental health disorders and ADHD / ADD in particular.
-An imbalance of the microbiota affects, among other things, the levels of essential nutrients such as minerals and vitamins and as a consequence the production of neurotransmitters involved in our normal functioning, which can then result in impaired attention, hyperactivity and impulsivity.
+An imbalance of microbiota affects, among other things, the levels of essential nutrients such as minerals and vitamins and as a consequence the production of neurotransmitters involved in our normal functioning, which can then result in impaired attention, hyperactivity and impulsivity.

 A very small percentage of ADHD cases are linked to brain injuries.